kevinmoore9/flex-project/README.md

 ### Day 4
 Torah - Work with Kevin to write API utils and ensure outside APIs are functioning correctly.

 Kevin - Allow for querying of portfolio value on a given day.
 Finish writing API util methods.

 Matt - Continue working on portfolio component.
 Render basic pie chart showing what percentage of portfolio each instrument is.

 ### Day 5
-Torah - Text UI/UX, make sure navigation between “routes” is working correctly, help to implement front-end or back-end components that are behind schedule
+Torah - Text UI/UX, make sure navigation between “routes” is working correctly, help to implement front-end or back-end components that are behind schedule.

 Kevin - Ensure API is functioning correctly.

 Matt - Finish styling of components, make sure charts render properly and are interactive to some degree (scrolling or buttons to change time scale).